 2016: The class raised over $16,000 for Spurs of Aberdeen.
 They held a “Horse Pie Bingo” event, bake sale and raffle.
 Spurs used the funds to build a barn and coral at their facility.
 The group was also able to work with local companies and contractors to donate time and equipment for the building project.

-2017: The class hosted the 1st Annual Day of Distinction on Friday, April 21, 2017 to a crowd of over 250 people.
-The Day of Distinction provided an opportunity for people in the Aberdeen area to gather with their peers and listen to five locally and nationally recognized speakers for personal and professional development.
-The them was “Build It Up” and the topics focused on community engagement and responsibility.
+2017: The class hosted the 1st Annual Day of Distinction to provide people in the Aberdeen area to gather with their peers and listen to five locally and nationally recognized speakers for personal and professional development.
 The class donated $1000 to the Boys and Girls Club.

 2018: The Class worked with local artists to refurbish “ghost advertising signs” in the downtown Area.
-The project went through the fall of 2018 with 4 total signs almost completed and more to come in the Summer of 2019!
+The project is still continuing today with 6 total signs completed to date in the downtown area.